 I loved the look of the exterior so I didn’t modify it, except to give them a little clean.
 For the interior however… Although it was original to the suitcase and in good condition, I felt that it needed to be fresher and cleaner.
 I decided to remove the fabric as you see it below, ripping it out carefully.

-Next, I decided on using one of my favourites- maps.
-At the risk of being a little chiché, I chose to use, maps which would offer a nice contrasting colour while being very inexpensive.
+Next, I decided on using one of my favourites to cover the interior.
+At the risk of being a little chiché, I chose to use maps, which would offer a nice contrasting colour while being very inexpensive.
 I measured out pieces, cut them and applied mod podge to the suitcase interior, one section at a time.
 I then applied the paper, smoothing it out over the “modpodged” surface carefully.

 After letting the new lining dry, I applied several layers of modpodge to the top surface, toprotect it.
 The finish is now glossy (different from the raw paper) but it can be wiped clean with a damp rag should it need it.